monster-cookie/starfield-galactic-junk-recycler/bethesdanet/moddetails.md

 ### Keybinds (Console/PC Gamepad)
 - Default is X but sometimes Y to space

+## Fix Junk Recycler Item
+Occasionally on new NGP universe and on xbox the activator perk doesn't relink, when this happens use the "Fix Junk Recycler" that you can craft at the pharma bench for 1 credit.

 ## Modifying the rules
 New instructions are coming due to not being able to use RTFP with consoles.
 Currently the keywords are mapped in an init quest with a fallback of random return.